BlueM/cliclick/README.markdown

               Example: “ku:cmd,ctrl” will release the command key and the control key (which will only have an effect if you performed a “key down” before)

+      dm:x,y  Will continue the DRAG event to the given coordinates.
+              Example: “dm:112,134” will drag and continue to the point with x coordinate 112 and y coordinate 134.

-      m:x,y   Will MOVE the mouse to the point with the given coordinates.
+      c:x,y   Will CLICK at the point with the given coordinates.
+              Example: “c:12,34” will click at the point with x coordinate 12 and y coordinate 34.
+Instead of x and y values, you may also use “.”, which means: the current position.
+Using “.” is equivalent to using relative zero values “c:+0,+0”.

+      dd:x,y  Will press down to START A DRAG at the given coordinates.
-              Example: “m:12,34” will move the mouse to the point with x coordinate 12 and y coordinate 34.
+              Example: “dd:12,34” will press down at the point with x coordinate 12 and y coordinate 34.
+Instead of x and y values, you may also use “.”, which means: the current position.

+      w:ms    Will WAIT/PAUSE for the given number of milliseconds.
+              Example: “w:500” will pause command execution for half a second

       p[:str] Will PRINT the given string.
 If the string is “.”, the current MOUSE POSITION is printed.
 As a convenience, you can skip the string completely and just write “p” to get the current position.
               Example: “p:.” or “p” will print the current mouse position
               Example: “p:'Hello world'” will print “Hello world”

+      du:x,y  Will release to END A DRAG at the given coordinates.
+              Example: “du:112,134” will release at the point with x coordinate 112 and y coordinate 134.

+      cp:str  Will PRINT THE COLOR value at the given screen location.
+              The color value is printed as three decimal 8-bit values, representing, in order, red, green, and blue.
+              Example: “cp:123,456” might print “127 63 0”

-      rc:x,y  Will RIGHT-CLICK at the point with the given coordinates.
+      dc:x,y  Will DOUBLE-CLICK at the point with the given coordinates.
-              Example: “rc:12,34” will right-click at the point with x coordinate 12 and y coordinate 34.
+              Example: “dc:12,34” will double-click at the point with x coordinate 12 and y coordinate 34.
 Instead of x and y values, you may also use “.”, which means: the current position.
-Using “.” is equivalent to using relative zero values “c:+0,+0”.

-      tc:x,y  Will TRIPLE-CLICK at the point with the given coordinates.
-              Example: “tc:12,34” will triple-click at the point with x coordinate 12 and y coordinate 34.
-Instead of x and y values, you may also use “.”, which means: the current position.
-              Note: If you find that this does not work in a target application, please try if double-clicking plus single-clicking does.

       t:text  Will TYPE the given TEXT into the frontmost application.
               If the text includes space(s), it must be enclosed in quotes.
               Example: “type:Test” will type “Test”
               Example: “type:'Viele Grüße'” will type “Viele Grüße”

-      w:ms    Will WAIT/PAUSE for the given number of milliseconds.
-              Example: “w:500” will pause command execution for half a second

 Limitations
 -----------